Negotiating with clients is an art, not a science. You can learn what works for you only through trial and error. We hope these general pointers help.

 The Rate for the Job has to divide work up somehow to be able to sort it.
 The classification that has evolved over time is:

 - Words, per 1000 In the UK and Ireland it is traditional for textual journalists to be paid by the 1000 words.
-So as to be able to compare over time and by gender, we often convert reported rates thus: 600 words @ £330 = £550.
+So as to be able to compare rates over time and by gender, ethnicity and disability, we often convert reported rates thus: 600 words @ £330 = £550.

 - Words, other Sometimes, though, it's not possible to convert - for example for very tightly-written short contributions that are significantly more work than a longer piece, or when reporting the regrettable practice of asking writers to supply photos with the words for one all-in price.